Governance Framework

 The Board concurs that board evaluation is useful to enhance Directors’ accountability and provide valuable feedback for improving Board effectiveness, maximizing strengths, highlighting areas for further development and evaluating whether the Board is adhering to the Company’s culture and values.

-The Board and its committees are committed to regular evaluation of their effectiveness annually, thus to ensure that the Board and management are on the same page, and that the Board, being the prominent authority of the Company, its performance is actually leading the Company on the right track towards its long-term goals.
+The Board and its committees are committed to regular evaluation of their effectiveness annually, thus to ensure that the Board and management are on the same page, and that the Board, being the prominent authority of the Company, its performance is actually leading the Company on the right track towards its long-term goals

-For 2023, the Board performance evaluation took the form of a questionnaire, which was prepared by the Company Secretary, with inputs from third party stakeholders.
+For year 2024, the Board performance evaluation took the form of a questionnaire, which was prepared by the Company Secretary, with inputs from third party stakeholders.
 The content of the questionnaire will be refined from time to time to ensure that the questions are relevant to the present socioeconomic environment, as well as reflecting on issues identified in previous performance evaluations.

 The questionnaire covered the following key areas: